rt117rt/kernel_common/README.md

 # Common Kernel patch requirements

 - All patches must conform to the Linux kernel coding standards and pass `scripts/checkpatch.pl`
-- Patches shall not break gki_defconfig or allmodconfig builds for arm, arm64, x86, x86_64 architectures
+- Patches shall not break gki_defconfig or allm حodconfig builds for arm, arm64, x86, x86_64 architectures
 (see  https://source.android.com/setup/build/building-kernels)
 - If the patch is not merged from an upstream branch, the subject must be tagged with the type of patch:
 `UPSTREAM:`, `BACKPORT:`, `FROMGIT:`, `FROMLIST:`, or `ANDROID:`.